Veneration

-Within Christianity, veneration is practiced by groups such as the Eastern Orthodox Church, the Roman Catholic, and Eastern Catholic Churches, all of which have varying types of canonization or glorification procedures.
-In the Catholic and Orthodox Churches, veneration is shown outwardly by respectfully bowing or making the sign of the cross before a saint's icon, relics, or statue, or by going on pilgrimage to sites associated with saints.
-In general, veneration is not practiced by Protestants and Jehovah's Witnesses, as many Protestants believe the practice amounts to idolatry.
-Some Anglicans and Lutherans retain veneration of saints in the naming of churches, feast day celebrations and canonisation.
+Within Christianity, veneration is practiced by groups such as the Catholic Church, Eastern Orthodox Church, and the Oriental Orthodox Church, all of which have varying types of canonization or glorification processes.
+Catholic church teaching notes that believers have "always venerated the divine Scriptures just as [they] venerate the body of the Lord".
+In Catholicism and Orthodoxy, veneration for saints is shown outwardly by respectfully kissing, bowing or making the sign of the cross before a saint's icon, relics, or statue, or by going on pilgrimage to sites associated with saints.
+The Lutheran Churches and Anglican Churches commemorate saints on feast days throughout the liturgical year and often name churches after saints.
+In general, the veneration of saints is not practiced by Reformed Christians and Jehovah's Witnesses, as many adherents of both groups believe the practice amounts to idolatry.

 Hinduism has a long tradition of veneration of saints, expressed toward various gurus and teachers of sanctity, both living and dead.
 Branches of Buddhism include formal liturgical worship of saints, with Mahayana Buddhism classifying degrees of sainthood.

 In Islam, veneration of saints is practiced by some of the adherents of traditional Islam (Sufis, for example), and in many parts of places like Turkey, Egypt, South Asia, and Southeast Asia.
 Other sects, such as Wahhabists etc., abhor the practice.

 In Judaism, there is no classical or formal recognition of saints, but there is a long history of reverence shown toward biblical heroes and martyrs.
-Jews in some regions, for example in Morocco, have a long and widespread tradition of saint veneration.
+Jews in some regions, for example in Morocco, have a long and widespread tradition of saint veneration, as do Hasidic Jews.

 Buddhism

-Both main branches of Buddhism, Theravada and Mahayana, recognize those who have achieved a high degree of enlightenment as an Arhat.
+In major Buddhist traditions, Theravada and Mahayana, those who have achieved a high degree of enlightenment are recognized as arhats.
 Mahayana Buddhism particularly gives emphasis to the power of saints to aid ordinary people on the path to enlightenment.
 Those who have reached enlightenment, and have delayed their own complete enlightenment in order to help others, are called Bodhisattvas.
 Mahayana Buddhism has formal liturgical practices for venerating saints, along with very specific levels of sainthood.
 Tibetan Buddhists venerate especially holy lamas, such as the Dalai Lama, as saints.

 Christianity

 Veneration towards those who were considered holy began in early Christianity, with the martyrs first being given special honor.
 Official commemoration of saints in churches began as early as the first century.
 The apostle Paul mentioned saints by name in his writings.
 Icons depicting saints were created in the catacombs.
-The Orthodox church of Byzantine began official church commemoration very early and even in Rome, commemoration is documented in the third century.
+The Orthodox Church of Byzantium began official church commemoration very early and even in Rome, commemoration is documented in the third century.
 Over time, the honor also began to be given to those Christians who lived lives of holiness and sanctity.
 Various denominations venerate and determine saints in different ways, with some having a formal canonization or glorification process.
 It is also the first step to becoming a saint.